Head's up, there might be affiliate links ahead!

 By the time I was 15, my rock star dreams had started to move toward modeling, assuming I could put my awkward height to some use.
 Only this time, instead of being too young, I was too fat and I didn’t know how to lose the weight, so my dreams of professional modeling never happened either.

 By the time I was able to lose the weight (around age 22), I was now entering the “too old” category for any great modeling success, so I never really gave that dream a decent try.

 Blogging About Fitness Over 40

 Fast forward many (many) years later and I’m now a fitness coach and blogger, helping other women my age look and feel their absolute best.
 But you know what never leaves me?
 The idea that I’m way too old to be blogging, particularly about fitness.
-So when I heard a successful blogger make a comment on a podcast about no one caring to see a 49-year-old blogger, I cringed.
+So when I heard a successful blogger make a comment on a podcast about no one caring to hear a 49-year-old blogger talking about fitness, I cringed.
 This is not a person whose opinion matters to me, but all the same, her words kicked me right in my tender insecurity.

 It occurred to me just this morning is that this has become a significant trend in my life.
 I box myself into a limiting belief that no matter what I want, I’m not the right age for it.
 Honestly, I think I do this as a way for me to give myself a gracious excuse to fail… or not try at all.

 Getting fit over 40 starts between your ears

 Fortunately, with age comes self-awareness and the ability to catch myself when I start believing the nonsense that my head loves to indulge in.
 When I hear that little voice whispering “you’re too old”, I try to snap myself back into the present moment and remind myself that while I may be too old for that blogger, there’s a litany of other women out there that need more healthy role models, demonstrating what’s possible women in their 40’s and 50’s.